Lettuce is one of the easiest crops for any gardener to grow.

 - Crisphead/ Batavia/ Iceberg lettuce

 Which type of lettuce you choose to grow will depend not only on where you live.
 It will also depend on your personal preferences, and of course on the time of year.
+Don’t forget, you can make sowing lettuce easier by making DIY seed tape with your favorite varieties.

 Read on to learn a little more about each of these four types of lettuce, and for some of the best varieties of each type to sow in summer for fall (or winter) harvests.